 - Cook Time:

-- Gluten Free, Vegetarian (can be made vegan)
+- Gluten-free, Vegetarian (can be made vegan)

-*This recipe is overall heating, however during times of illness Pitta types can still benefit as the heat helps to kill off microbes, promote sweating, alleviate fever and detoxify the system.
+*This recipe is overall heating, however, during times of illness, Pitta types can still benefit as the heat helps to kill off microbes, promote sweating, alleviate fever, and detoxify the system.

 Materials

-- Medium-large sauce pan
+- Medium-large saucepan

 - Measuring spoons and cups